**Alt Text:** A man wearing an apron stands behind a bar counter, smiling at a tablet.

 2. Choose Items Wisely

 Offer discounts on select items, like house wine, draft beer, or well drinks, rather than your entire menu.
-This lets you control your margins while still drawing in crowds.
+This lets you control your margins although still drawing in crowds.

 3. Pair Food and Drinks

 Bundle discounted drinks with small appetizers or snacks.
-This not only enhances the customer experience but also increases their overall spend.
+This not only improves the customer experience but also increases their when you really think about it spend.

 4. Monitor the Competition

 Check out what other bars in your area are offering.
-While you don’t need to match their prices exactly, staying competitive can help you retain and attract customers.
+Although you don’t need to match their prices exactly, staying ahead-of-the-crowd can help you keep and attract customers.

 Pour Decisions: How Not to Drown in the Pricing Game